Larry Kaminski

-Larry Michael Kaminski (born January 6, 1945) is a former professional American football player of Polish descent.
+Larry Michael Kaminski (born January 6, 1945) is an American former professional football player who was a center for the Denver Broncos of the American Football League (AFL) and National Football League (NFL).
+He played college football for the Purdue Boilermakers.

 Early life

-Kaminski is originally from Cleveland, Ohio where he attended Cathedral Latin High School.
+Of Polish descent, Kaminski is originally from Cleveland, Ohio, where he attended Cathedral Latin High School.
 As captain of the Lions, he helped lead the team to win the East Senate title and compete in the City Championship- Charity Game.
 Following his senior year he made numerous honors to include All-Ohio, High School All-American, and played in the Ohio All Star game in Canton, Ohio.

 College career

 Purdue awarded Kaminski a scholarship to attend the Big Ten University.
 Larry played all three varsity seasons as both a center and linebacker.
 He was Captain of the freshman team.
 The Purdue teams coached by Jack Mollenkopf led by Hall of Famer Bob Griese beat Notre Dame and was ranked in the top 10 his senior year.
 Larry earned first-team All Big Ten honors and honorable mention All American.
 After the season ended he was invited to play in the Blue-Gray Game in Montgomery, Alabama where he started the game at center.

 He graduated in 1966 with a BS Industrial Management.
 (Economics and Marketing).